You are here

 One of the most important policy goals for agriculture and land use in Scotland is to reduce their environmental impacts (including greenhouse gases (GHG), reactive nitrogen, and biodiversity damage) while transitioning towards net zero by 2045 and providing wider environmental benefits.
 The harmonised and integrated policies needed for this transition necessitate analytical capacities which span from the national scale to the farm level and encompass the range of policy goals, providing tools for policymakers to explore various future scenarios.

 Advances in integrated modelling and analytical methods in recent decades and the rapid evolution in large-scale disaggregated data availability make the development of spatially detailed research tools possible.
-However, while various tools exist already in the domain of the environmental impacts of agriculture and land use, bespoke national-level tools to explore future greenhouse gas emissions and wider impacts in Scotland have only been developed as relatively narrow investigations and without a strong capacity to utilise spatially disaggregated input data.
+However, while various tools already exist in the domain to try and determine the environmental impacts of agriculture and land use, bespoke national-level tools to explore future GHG emissions and wider impacts in Scotland have only been developed as relatively narrow investigations and without a strong capacity to utilise spatially disaggregated input data.

 Questions